Who are the Institutional Holders in Public Service Enterprise Group Incorporated (PEG)?

 The top institutional shareholder in the company is Blackrock Inc. with over 51.02 million shares valued at $2.97 billion.
 The investor’s holdings represent 10.10% of the PEG Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 42.22 million shares valued at $2.46 billion to account for 8.36% of the shares outstanding.
 The other top investors are State Street Corporation which holds 26.32 million shares representing 5.21% and valued at over $1.53 billion, while Price (T.Rowe) Associates Inc holds 5.17% of the shares totaling 26.14 million with a market value of $1.52 billion.

-The stock witnessed a 0.50% loss in the last 1 month and extending the period to 3 months gives it a 3.68%, and is 1.79% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.72% over the week and 2.22% over the month.
+The stock witnessed a 2.15% loss in the last 1 month and extending the period to 3 months gives it a 2.64%, and is -0.41% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.72% over the week and 2.16% over the month.

 Public Service Enterprise Group Incorporated (PEG) Analyst Forecasts